cl1ck/c9.ide.language.javascript.eslintd/README.md

 ## Installation

-This plug-in currently requires [eslint_d](https://github.com/mantoni/eslint_d.js) to be installed globally on the Cloud9 server.
+This plug-in currently requires [eslint_d](https://github.com/mantoni/eslint_d.js) to be installed globally on the Cloud9 server or workspace, from the IDE terminal run the following command to install it.

 ```sh
 $ npm install -g eslint_d